 Design-wise, we’d say the Redmi Note 13 Pro 5G nails the basics and looks as well as feels premium.

-Coming to the display on the front, the Redmi Note 13 Pro 5G sports a 6.67-inch 1.5K with a of 120Hz, Dolby Vision, 12-bit colours, 1800 nits peak brightness and HDR10+ support.
+Coming to the display on the front, the Redmi Note 13 Pro 5G sports a 6.67-inch 1.5K Resolution AMOLED Display with a Refresh Rate of 120Hz, Dolby Vision, 12-bit colours, 1800 nits peak brightness and HDR10+ support.

 The display on the Note 13 Pro 5G is the ultimate one when it comes to quality.
 It feels like a flagship panel because it doesn’t lack in any area.
 The colours, viewing angles, and brightness levels in outdoor conditions are all top-notch.

-The Netflix shows that the device supports Dolby Vision and viewing videos on this panel was a treat for the eyes.
+The Netflix App shows that the device supports Dolby Vision and viewing videos on this panel was a treat for the eyes.
 The panel is also responsive to the touch and runs smoothly at 120Hz when set to default.

 What’s even more surprising is how thin the bezels are compared to smartphones in a segment above, such as the Galaxy A35 5G and Galaxy A55 5G.
 The thin bezels add to the handset’s aesthetic appeal.